500 - Human Subjects Review

 What follows are some guidelines regarding the number of participants for qualitative and quantitative studies.
 These "N's" were agreed upon after discussion with the research instructor and the research advisor groups.

 Qualitative Studies.
 The number of participants required for a qualitative study using content/theme analysis is 12 to 15.
-The data collected from that number of participants is usually sufficient to complete a “trustworthy and confirmable” data analysis for the average qualitative study done at the master’s level.
+The data collected from that number of participants is usually sufficient to complete a "trustworthy and confirmable" data analysis for the average qualitative study done at the master's level.
 In the case of multiple interviews, the N can be less than 12 to 15 participants.
-For example, if each participant is to be interviewed 3 times, then the actual N of participants is 4-5.
+For example, if each participant is to be interviewed 3 times, then the actual N of participants may be 4-5.

 Students should be aware that, in the past, the Ns of less than 12-15 or 50 need to be approved by the advisor in consultation with the Thesis Coordinator, only after a concerted effort to obtain the required number of participants proved unsuccessful.
-A detailed description of this process needs to be included in Chapter 3 of the thesis and should include a step-by-step chronology of the concerted efforts implemented as well as other extenuating circumstances that resulted in a smaller number of participants.
+A detailed description of this process needs to be included in Chapter 3 of the thesis and should include a step-by-step chronology of the concerted efforts implemented, as well as extenuating circumstances that resulted in a smaller number of participants.